-This document was posted online in May for final public comment, which influenced the final Master Plan sent to the Board of Commissioners for approval in June.
+This document was posted online in May for final public comment, which influenced the Board of Commissioners to schedule two additional meetings for public input focusing on the future of the golf course in June.
+The final Master Plan was sent to the Board of Commissioners for approval in September.